Skip to content

 within one of Europe’s top 25 student cities, and home to over 75,000 learners.

-You will undertake a year-long research project, one compulsory module and then choose any two 20cp modules from the options below.
+You will undertake a year-long research project, one compulsory module, and then choose two optional modules.
 You can choose modules which relate to your chosen research project or broaden your mathematical skills with modules in other areas of mathematics.

 Core modules